 Professional orientation of students: Anemia is a prevalent condition with a variety of underlying causes.
 Once the etiology has been established, many forms of anemia can be easily managed by the family physician.
 Iron deficiency, the most common form of anemia, may be treated orally or, rarely, parenterally.
-Vitamin B12 deficiency has traditionally been treated with intramuscular injections, although oral and intranasal preparations are also available.
+Vitamin $B{12}$ deficiency has traditionally been treated with intramuscular injections, although oral and intranasal preparations are also available.
 The treatment of folate deficiency is straightforward, relying on oral supplements.
 Folic acid supplementation is also recommended for women of child-bearing age to reduce their risk of neural tube defects.
 Current research focuses on folate's role in reducing the risk of premature cardiovascular disease.

 Finding out the anemia in time prevents the difficult changes of blood system and all organism, diminishes temporal disabled of population.
-The general physician of polyclinic is responsible for dyspancerisation of the patients with anemia.
 Anemia is very often met in 20% women of the developed countries and in 50% women of the non-developed countries.
 More than 50% patients with chronic diseases and tumors.
-Considerably worsens quality of life and capacity.
+Considerably worsens quality of life.